amysw13/Remote_sensing_GIS_coral_bleaching/README.md

 -   It is a legal requirement that you state on your assessed document the “Acknowledgement Policy” for the website(s) and their data.

+Note: There is more information on data analysis and interpretation write up under parts A and B.

 **Upload to FASER by Friday (week 32) 7th May 4pm 2021.**